Particular/docs.particular.net/transports/azure-service-bus/compatibility.md

 If the usage of the legacy transport involved [sanitization](/transports/azure-service-bus/legacy/sanitization.md) of entity names the sanitization logic needs to be made compatible.

-For example, if the `ValidateAndHashIfNeeded` strategy is used the sanitization functions need to be adjusted to create the same entity names.
+For example, if the `ValidateAndHashIfNeeded` strategy was used then the sanitization functions need to include the strategy logic to preserve the same entity names.

 snippet: asb-sanitization-compatibility